mlesnoff/Jchemo.jl/README.md

 **Jchemo** was initially dedicated to **partial least squares regression (PLSR) and discrimination (PLSDA) methods** and their extensions, in particular locally weighted PLS models (**KNN-LWPLS-R** & **-DA**; e.g. https://doi.org/10.1002/cem.3209).
 Then, the package has been expanded with many other dimension-reduction/regression/discrimination [methods](https://mlesnoff.github.io/Jchemo.jl/dev/domains/).

-Why the name **Jchemo**?: Since it is oriented towards **chemometrics** , in brief the use of biometrics for chemistry.
+Why the name **Jchemo**?
+Since it is oriented towards **chemometrics** , in brief the use of biometrics for chemistry.
 But most of the provided methods are generic to other types of data than chemistry.

 # <span style="color:green"> **Sample workflow** </span>